Make the Diagnosis: Paracentesis

 Evidence-Based Diagnostic Tests Following Paracentesis

-Immediately inoculate the fluid into culture bottles, as this increases the yield from 77% ...
+Immediately inoculate the fluid into culture bottles, ...